 At Collins W Collins, our Design Team are well-versed in BASIX and we have an in-house Building Sustainability Assessor accredited with HERA (#10058), who is on hand to provide assistance and advice for all projects.
 We provide BASIX Certificates and NatHERS Certificates for our projects and for designs completed by other architects and building designers.
-Get in touch with us for services on the Mid North Coast—including Port Macquarie, Taree and Forster.
+Get in touch with us for services on the Mid North Coast—including Port Macquarie, Taree, Forster, Kempsey, South West Rocks, Crescent Head, Wauchope, Laurieton and Old Bar.

 A BASIX Certificate is required for all new and altered* residential developments in NSW and forms part of the development application process in NSW.